-The University Police & Public Safety Department prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
-The 2022 Annual Security Report/Fire Safety Report includes statistics for the previous three years (2021, 2020, and 2019) concerning reported crimes/fires that occurred: (1) on-campus; (2) in certain off-campus buildings or property owned or controlled by the University; and (3) on public property within, or immediately adjacent to and accessible from, the campus.
-University Police collect relevant information from Relativity Public Safety system (RPS), police daily/fire logs, criminal case files, campus security authorities, local law enforcement agencies and Title IX investigations.
-The report also includes institutional policies concerning campus security, such as policies addressing dating violence, domestic violence, hate crimes, stalking, and other criminal offences and violations.
-In accordance with the Clery Act, the UAPB-Department of Agriculture, Regulatory Science, North Little Rock (UAPB-DARS (NLR) is defined as a separate campus.
+The UAPBPD prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act).
+The 2023 Annual Security Report/Fire Safety Report includes statistics for the previous three years (2022, 2021, and 2020) concerning reported crimes/fires that occurred: (1) on-campus; (2) in certain non-campus buildings or property owned or controlled by the University; and (3) on public property within, or immediately adjacent to and accessible from, the campus.
+University Police collect relevant information from the Relativity Public Safety system (RPS), police daily/fire logs, criminal case files, campus security authorities, local law enforcement agencies and Title IX investigations.

+The report also includes institutional policies concerning campus security, such as policies addressing dating violence, domestic violence, hate crimes, stalking, and other criminal offenses and violations.
+In accordance with the Clery Act, the UAPB- Department of Agriculture, Regulatory Science, North Little Rock (UAPB-DARS (NLR) site is defined as a separate campus.
 As a result, the Annual Security and Fire Safety Report separately contains information for both campuses (Pine Bluff and North Little Rock), including: 1) crime statistics chart for each campus; and 2) any policy statements at UAPB-DARS (NLR) that are different from those of the main campus.
-The Annual Security and Fire Safety Report is updated each year and a copy of this report may be obtained by contacting University Police & Public Safety at (870) 575-8102, Office of Student Affairs at (870) 575-8503, or by selecting the below link:
+The Annual Security and Fire Safety Report is updated each year, and a copy of this report may be obtained by contacting University Police & Public Safety at (870) 575-8102, Office of Student Affairs at (870) 575-8503, or by selecting the below link:

-2022 CLERY REPORT
+2023 CLERY REPORT